peteroupc/peteroupc.github.io/requestsother.md

 See also Yao 1985.

 A _finite-state generator_ (Knuth and Yao 1976) is the special case of a pushdown generator where the probability of heads is 1/2, each digit is either 0 or 1, rules can't push stack symbols, and only one stack symbol is used.
-(In other words, a finite-state generator is a _finite automaton_ driven by unbiased random bits.)
+(In other words, a finite-state generator is a _finite automaton_ driven by fair coin flips.)

 <a id=Distributions_Computable_by_Pushdown_Generators></a>